JahuUK/sswt/README.md

 - Exporting data for offline analysis.
 - Improving data input methods for a smoother user experience.

-## License
-This project is licensed under the [MIT License](LICENSE).

 ---

 ## Future Structure of Code

 I'm well aware at the moment that it's a complete mess in the scripts.js file.
 The dream is to use better development practices to rehash everything.
 When I get to version 1.0.0 of the app then I'll take that work on, I think.
 The structure I've currently got laid out is below:

-# Project File Structure

-This document outlines the ideal file structure for the web application, ensuring modularity, scalability, and maintainability.

 ## File Structure